top of page

 "Nicole wasn't actually my stepsister, but no other word fit any better.
 My father and her mother had fallen in love on a church committee.
 Breaking up two families would have caused needless damage, and so the adults decided that all seven of us should move to a new house together...."

-And so we're introduced to the two unlikely stepsisters at the heart of Meantime.
+And so we're introduced to the two unlikely siblings at the heart of Meantime.
 Katharine Noel-- the award winning author of the national bestseller Halfway House--delivers a funny, wise and moving novel of the stories we tell about the past, and how they inform our understanding of the present as well as our choices for the future.

 Claire Hood's unconventional upbringing in the "Naked Family"-- as they were infamously nicknamed by their suburban neighbors--taught her to embrace the unexpected.
 Now in her thirties, Claire has a husband, Jeremy, who longs to start a family, but Claire's blueprint in life is to avoid an ordinary existence at all costs.